IskanderBlue/Getting-and-Cleaning-Data/codeBook.md

 variableFieldWidth "11"

-variableDefinition "The average of the means of the frequency domain signals of the body acceleration in the Z -axis direction, which had been normalized and bounded within [-1,1]."
+variableDefinition "The average of the means of the frequency domain signals of the body acceleration in the Z-axis direction, which had been normalized and bounded within [-1,1]."

-rangeOfValues      "-0.04769426  to   0.28073595"
+rangeOfValues      "-0.989473926666667  to  0.280735952206667"

 [,46]